superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Detailed Design/Interfacing-Detailed-Design.md

 \- This 1% error rate is necessary to complete accurate triage to not compromise the reliability of the system in crucial situations.

-**2.** The subsystem SHALL clock a latency of <1 second.
+**2.** The subsystem SHALL clock latency of <1 second for video, audio, and data streaming.

 \- A <1 second clock latency ensures immediate responsive video and audio streaming which is deemed necessary during a time of crisis.
 A high latency can cause disruptive connectivity and sync between the audio and video.

 **3.** The subsystem SHALL process and display data without storing any received data.

-\- Abiding by the Code of Medical Ethics this requirement ensures the victims' privacy during a time of crisis.
+\- Abiding by the Code of Medical Ethics this requirement ensures the victims' privacy during a time of medical crisis [].

 #### Specifications

-1. The subsystem SHALL display data collection and analysis on a laptop device.
+**1.** The subsystem SHALL display data collection and analysis on a laptop device.
-2. The subsystem SHALL be compatible with wireless data transfer capabilities.
+**2.** The subsystem SHALL be compatible with wireless data transfer capabilities.
-3. The subsystem SHALL wirelessly displays triage signal processing data.
+**3.** The subsystem SHALL wirelessly displays triage signal processing data.
-4. The subsystem SHALL wirelessly stream video and audio data.
+**4.** The subsystem SHALL wirelessly stream video and audio data.

 ## Overview of Proposed Solution

-Describe the solution and how it will fulfill the specifications and constraints of this subsystem.

 ## Interface with Other Subsystems